Jonathan J. Cavallero

 Pettigrew Hall, Room 307

 Professor Cavallero teaches Film and Television Studies at Bates.
-His research interests include race/ethnicity and media; film and television history; Hollywood film; Bollywood; media authorship; U.S. cultural history; and multiculturalism and pedagogy.
+His research interests include race/ethnicity and media; film and television history; film festivals; Hollywood film; Bollywood; media authorship; U.S. cultural history; and multiculturalism and pedagogy.

-Cavallero’s interest in studying Italian Americans springs from his own Italian-American background.
-His great grandparents immigrated to the US with their families between 1910 and 1912.
-As a third-generation Italian American growing up in the suburbs of Washington, DC and Philadelphia, Cavallero often looked to the movies and television for a sense of cultural definition.
+His interest in studying Italian Americans springs from his own Italian American background.
+Cavallero’s great grandparents immigrated to the US with their families between 1910 and 1912.
+As a third generation Italian American growing up in the suburbs of Washington, DC and Philadelphia, Cavallero often looked to the movies and television for a sense of cultural definition.